-Being in Year 6 in 2016 means that we are now given the opportunity to be student leaders of the school.
-This means that we are challenged to work on our leadership skills and to step up and set good examples for the rest of the school.
-The Peer Support program and Kinder buddies are ways that promote and support us in our leadership roles, giving us life long skills.
+Year 6 students are all given the opportunity to be student leaders of the School.
+Students are challenged to work on leadership skills and to set good examples for the rest of the School.
+The Peer Support and Kinder buddies programs are ways that promote and support students in their leadership roles and foster life long skills.
+The Year 5 Camp, the previous year, enabled current Year 6 students to look at this very important role as well enabling the selection of School and House Captains.

-We are very aware of all the opportunities our school offers us to enhance our learning in all the Key Learning Areas.
-Activities such as public speaking, Maths Olympiad, debating, choir and sporting representation allow many students to display their talents both individually and as a team.
+Students are very aware of all the opportunities the School offers us to enhance learning across all KLAs.
+Activities such as public speaking, Maths Olympiad, debating, choir, band and sporting representation allow many students to display their talents both individually and as a team.
+Students report that opportunities provided through social justice activities builds awareness of the needs of the wider community.